-The Unlimited plan comes with 35GB of high-speed data with 5GB of hotspot data.
+The Unlimited Plan comes with 35GB of high-speed data with 5GB of hotspot data.
 If you use this much data, your speeds will be slowed to 2G until the beginning of the next month's cycle.
-On the data plans, hotspot data is shared with normal data, and speeds are also slowed when you run out.
+Hotspot data is shared with normal data on the data plans, and speeds are also slowed when you run out.

 Mint does offer international calling at an additional rate, typically just a few cents per minute, but Mexico and Canada are free.
-You can also roam internationally though you will be paying by the minute, text, and megabyte so it's best to make use of Wi-Fi as much as you can if you travel.
-You can also grab a VPN service if you are concerned about security.
+You can also roam internationally though you will be paying by the minute, text, and megabyte, so it's best to make use of Wi-Fi as much as you can if you travel.
+You can also grab a VPN service if you are concerned about security and privacy.

-Mint Mobile works with most GSM-compatible phones including Android and iPhone.
+Mint Mobile works with most GSM-compatible phones, including Android and iPhone.
 You can buy a phone directly from Mint Mobile's website with financing options available through Affirm.
-These phones include new devices like the Galaxy S21 series, Pixel 5 series, and even iPhone 12 series of phones.
+These phones include new devices like the Galaxy S21 series, Pixel 5 series, and even iPhone 12.

 Since both carriers can use T-Mobile's network, you can use any of the best Android phones without issue.
 Just keep in mind that 5G phones will only be able to use LTE on Republic.

 If you're looking for a new phone, Republic Wireless does sell a handful of solid Android though the selection is quite limited.
 Still, you can get the Galaxy S21 and Pixel 5 if you want something with great performance.